How To Optimise Header Tags for SEO

 When you ensure your category pages are straightforward and easy to navigate, your customers will be able to find the product they want to buy easily.

-Header tags on ecommerce fashion category page
+Header tags on ecommerce perfume category page

 Product Page Tags